 Change the Way You Buy Sales Consulting

-Ken: We've done something that's very different.
-One of the things we figured out a year ago was that people were buying sales training and coaching and they're trying to fix the symptom.
-It's like they're driving down the road and they have four flat tires and they were asking us to fix one.
-But if we change a tire, it's still a bumpy ride.
+One of the things we figured out a year ago was that people were buying sales training and coaching and they were trying to fix the symptoms.
+It’s like they’re driving down the road and they have four flat tires, and they were asking us to fix one.
+But if we change the tire, it’s still a bumpy ride.

 We look at the world very differently.
-We want to do small changes because we are interested in long-term behaviour change.
+We want to make small changes because we are interested in long-term behaviour change.
 We try to take a holistic approach.

 I have an aversion to calling anything “a service” because it seems like the lazy man’s way out.
 Everybody is like, “I want to reinvent my business.
 I’m dry-cleaning as a service.”
 Suddenly everybody’s got a SaaS business.

 What we say is “You get everything we’ve got and it’s a subscription plan for a flat fee.”
 We’re able to do what would cost about twice as much in total dollars for half as much in monthly spend because we can set it up, we can put our team on it instead of an individual consultant who bills hourly.
 You call it what you may, but we call it impactful.